lifecycle-project/ds-upload/README.md

 ## Analysis guidelines
 Please check: [analysis guidelines](ANALYSIS_GUIDELINES.md)

+## Adding new variables
+When you need to add new variables you need to perform 2 steps:
+- Adding the new variables to the dictionaries
+- Reshaping your data to Opal format

-## Adding new dictionaries (data schemes)
+### Adding new dictionaries (data schemes)
 When you add new dictionaries you need to place them in ```R/data/dictionaries/x_x```.

-For WP1 these 3 tables are namespaces this way:
+For WP1 and 3 these 3 tables are namespaces this way:
 - 1_0_non_repeated.xslx
 - 1_0_yearly_repeated.xslx
 - 1_0_monthly_repeated.xslx

-For WP3 variables are placed within the same tables.

 For WP4, 5 and 6 these tables are created:
 - 1_0_outcome_non_repeated.xslx